 NASA, unfortunately, has been clueless about the accomplishment, which adds valuable new data they can benefit from.
 Someone at NASA tweeted congratulations (read: some low-level employee in public affairs responsible for the agency’s “social media” took it upon himself to do it).

 NASA’s official web site?
 Totally silent more than 24 hours later.

 That is, in part, why I so heartily support the transition from government-operated spacecraft.
 Transition to what?

 The Transition to Commercial Space

 Yep: private space vehicles.
 The Shuttle, magnificent as it was, was a horribly inefficient spacecraft.
-Each launch cost (when you included development and manufacturing costs) about $1 billion.
-That’s billion with a B. President George W. Bush was right to cancel the Shuttle program, and President Barack Obama was right to affirm that cancellation and let it go out of business.
+Each launch cost (when you included development and manufacturing costs) about $1.5 billion.
+President George W. Bush was right to cancel the Shuttle program, and President Barack Obama was right to affirm that cancellation and let it go out of business.

 And there was a spectacular milestone on that front this past week too.